rdf-connect/ldes2sparql/examples/graphdb/README.md

 We rely on the [official Docker image of GraphDB](https://hub.docker.com/r/ontotext/graphdb).

 Starting v11, GraphDB requires a license key, even for their free version.
-This licese can be requested on [their website](https://www.ontotext.com/products/graphdb/).
+This license can be requested on [their website](https://www.ontotext.com/products/graphdb/).
 Once a license has been obtained, follow these steps to spin up a GraphDB instance:

 1. Pull the lastest image (at the time of writing this was v11.0.2):
 ```bash